World Club Champion Football

-is a Japanese collectible card game and football/soccer sports arcade video game released by Sega.
+is a Japanese football/soccer sports arcade video game and digital collectible card game released by Sega.
 The game is officially abbreviated as WCCF.
 It is the first arcade game to combine trading cards with a video game, establishing a new genre of arcade game.
 The game was mostly released in Japan and has never received a port.

 The player builds a team by collecting and trading specially marked player cards, produced by Panini.

 Gameplay

-As a club team manager, the player builds and leads the team to win titles during the contract.
+As a club team manager, the players build and lead the team to win titles during the contract.
 At first a starter pack is purchased, which includes 11 player cards, as well as the club card.
 To start the game, the club card is inserted into the machine and then a coin is inserted.
-In the game, you first sign your manager contract and then build your new team.
+In the game, the players first sign manager contract and then build a new team.
 Then a number of details can be entered, including the managers name and date of birth, the teams hometown, kit and badge.
-Next you are on the team management section, where you practice, register new players and communicate with your team members to increase the teams strength and decrease their weaknesses, or enter a match.
-During the match, you switch between defense and offensive at the appropriate situation.
-After the match, the player is rewarded with a player card.
+Next they are on the team management section, where they practice, register new players and communicate with team members to increase the team's strength and decrease their weaknesses, or enter a match.
+During the match, the players switch between defense and offensive at the appropriate situation.
+After the match, the players are rewarded with a player card.

 On the player cards itself a variety of info can be found, including the current club logo, player picture and name, special skill and parameters for individual stats or in total.
-On the back of the card you can also find the favourite position and card number.
+On the back of the card they can also find the favourite position and card number.
 There are three types of cards, rare, special and regular cards.

 The club card acts as the IC card and contains information of the club team and manager data.
 Stored is the team's growth, team roster, team result, manager result, prize money, annual income and win or loss record.
 After the contract is completed, another club card needs to be purchased.
 Inserting the old and new club card at once into the machine imports the data from the old card to the new one.